-The Minister for Health appoints the Commission’s Board, in consultation with all state and territory health ministers.
+The Australian Government Minister for Health appoints the Commission’s Board, in consultation with all state and territory health ministers.
 The Board includes members who have extensive experience and knowledge in the fields of healthcare administration, provision of health services, law, management, primary health care, corporate governance and improvement of safety and quality.

-Professor Villis Marshall AC
+Professor Villis Marshall AC (Chair)

 Professor Villis Marshall brings to the Board experience in providing healthcare services, managing public hospitals, and improving safety and quality.
 Professor Marshall has had significant clinical experience as a urologist, and as Clinical Director (Surgical Specialties Service) for the Royal Adelaide Hospital and Clinical Professor of Surgery at the University of Adelaide.